nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: ```add-tx /i [ITEM_ID] /b [BORROWER_NAME] /d [DURATION] /c [CREATED_DATE]```

 Note:
+1. The unit of duration is days
-1. Duration must be an integer, greater than 0
+2. Duration must be an integer, greater than 0 and less than 1461 (4 years)
-2. The format of create date is YYYY-MM-DD, and it must be before the input date
+3. The format of create date is YYYY-MM-DD, and it must be before the input date

 Example of usage: ```add-tx /i 2cc4edf3 /b thanh /d 5 /c 2022-10-20```